 Sometimes, the problem isn’t inside your pipes but with the city’s sewer system itself.
 During periods of heavy rainfall or rapid snowmelt, municipal sewer systems can become overwhelmed with excess water.
 When the system is overloaded, it can’t manage the volume, causing water and sewage to flow back into residential sewer lines.
 Your home becomes a release point for the overwhelmed system, pushing wastewater up through your floor drains.
 While there’s little you can do to prevent a city-wide issue, a properly functioning sump pump can help manage excess groundwater around your foundation and reduce the risk of basement flooding during storms.

-Grease and Debris Buildup
+How Grease and Debris Clog Your Drains

 What you send down your drains every day has a big impact on the health of your pipes.
 Things like cooking grease, coffee grounds, hair, soap scum, and even lint from your washing machine can accumulate over time.
 While it might not seem like a big deal, grease is particularly troublesome because it congeals and sticks to the inside of pipes, trapping other debris that flows by.
 Over months or years, this buildup narrows the pipe until it forms a stubborn clog that water can no longer pass through.
 This slow-forming blockage can lead to a sudden and unpleasant backup in your basement.
 Being mindful of what goes down your drains is a key step in preventing these kinds of clogs.